simplex-chat/simplex-chat/edge-messaging-implementation.md

 - `nextMessageID` (string, optional): if server has more messages available it MUST return this parameter that can be used by the next request in `fromMessageID` property.

-#### Delete messages from the connection
+#### Delete messages

+URI: `<RU>/messages`

 Example: DELETE `https://example.com/connection/aZ9f/messages`

-To delete messages from the connection, edge-messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection) with appended string `/messages`, signed with the key `RK`.
+To delete messages from the connection, edge-messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `RK`.

 This request SHOULD be used by edge-messaging clients to delete the previously retrived messages when `"keepMessages": true` parameter was used or in case they no longer require to retrive the messages.